-The Government recommends that two hours of high quality PE a week, swimming is taught during key-stage 2, and opportunities for all children to join in a variety of extra-curricular sports clubs run by staff and outside agencies.
+The Government recommends that two hours of high-quality PE a week, swimming is taught during key-stage 2, and opportunities for all children to join in a variety of extra-curricular sports clubs run by staff.
 This gives them the opportunity to develop their skills, enjoy performance and encourage sport as part of a healthy lifestyle.